Protests sweep Myanmar to oppose coup, support Suu Kyi

 “We don’t want a dictatorship for the next generation,” said 21-year-old Thaw Zin.
 “We will not finish this revolution until we make history.
 We will fight to the end.”

-There was no comment from the junta in the capital Naypyidaw, more than 350 km (220 miles) north of Yangon and state-run television news carried no mention of the protests.
+There was no comment from the junta in the capital Naypyidaw, more than 350 km (220 miles) north of Yangon.
+State-run MRTV news reported on army officers visiting hospitals and plans to reopen pagodas, but not on the protests.

+The Yangon protesters dispersed after dark, saying they would return if their demands are not met.

-The demonstrations have largely been peaceful, unlike the bloody crackdowns seen in 1998 and 2007.
+The demonstrations have largely been peaceful, unlike the bloody crackdowns in 1998 and 2007.

-But shots were heard in the southeastern town of Myawaddy as uniformed police with guns charged a group of a couple of hundred protesters, live video showed.
+But shots were heard in the southeastern town of Myawaddy as uniformed police with guns charged a group of about 200 protesters, live video showed.
 Pictures of protesters afterwards showed what appeared to be rubber bullet injuries.

 ‘ANYTHING’S POSSIBLE’